Where is my local office?

 Are your apartments de-leaded?

 Most properties have had 10% of the units tested and are negative for lead paint.
 According to the Massachusetts State Lead Law, any units built before 1978 must be tested for lead paint if a child under the age of 7 will reside in the unit full time.
 If we do not have a Lead Paint Test on file, we will have the test completed before you move in.
-If the test is positive, the unit will be de-leaded before you love in.
+If the test is positive, the unit will be de-leaded before you move in.
 The use of lead paint ceased after 1978, so any units built after that year will automatically be negative for lead paint.

 Are your apartments furnished?